polamgh/MemoryCache/README.md

 # MemoryCache
-A lightweight, pure-Swift library for downloading and caching images from the web.
+A lightweight, pure-Swift library for downloading and caching images , jsons , data and anythings from the web.

 Cache and download image from web